Frederick Root - Vice President Root & McBride Company

 Root was also a director of the Union Commerce National Bank of Cleveland and a trustee of the Society for Savings Bank.
-He was an active member of the Cleveland Chamber of Commerce, Civic League and the City Club.
+He was an active member of the Cleveland Chamber of Commerce, Civic League, and the City Club.
 He was a charter member of The Country Club.
-Social memberships included Mayfield, Roadside, and Union clubs.
+Other social memberships included Mayfield, Roadside, and Union clubs.

-Frederick Root died on June 8, 1945, at age 80.
-He was buried alongside Mary at Lake View Cemetery.
+Frederick Root died on June 8, 1945, at age 80 and buried alongside Mary at Lake View Cemetery.